christg19/Accounting-Companion/README.md

 ## How to use
 - Install `npm`
-- Modify config.env.example to connect your DB
+- Modify config.env.example to connect your Atlas DB
 - Use `npm run devStart`

 ## images